-Mikimoto was 35 when he succeeded in culturing a round pearl in 1905 however the Early Discovery of the Cultivating Pearl Technique is a hotly contested subject to this day.
+Mikimoto was 35 when he succeeded in culturing a round pearl in 1905, however, the Early Discovery of the Cultivating Pearl Technique is still a hotly contested subject to this day.
 Tahitian Black Pearls are direct descendants of the Mikimoto Pearl Culturing process.

 Mikimoto first opened a Pearl accessory store in Tokyo's Ginza district and exhibited his Pearls at the World Exhibition in Paris in 1937, winning global fame.

 Experts agreed; the only difference between a Cultured Pearl and a Natural Pearl was the artificial "nucleus" at its center, but otherwise, there was no difference in the structure.
 Thus, a globally recognized Japan Brand Pearl was born to the great delight of Mikimoto.

 In the history of Mikimoto, the following story is one of the most remarkable stories you will ever hear about the legend Mikimoto, who developed modern techniques for culturing pearls, and then of convincing the public to accept them as valuable.

 One of the worst tricks you could play on a woman is telling her that the best way to clean Mikimoto pearls is to swish them through boiling water.
 As the Pearls heat, they will lose their moonbeam luster and will crack.
 But none could image the following Pearl destruction test, carried out by Mr. Mikimoto himself.